 If a SDIO aware host supports the SD transfer mode, it is recommended that both the 1-bit and 4-bit modes be supported.
-While a SDIO host that supports only the 4-bit transfer mode is possible, its performance with a Low-Speed SDIO card may be reduced.
-This is because the only means to transfer data to and from a Low-Speed card would be the single byte per command transfer (using the IO\RW\DIRECT command (CMD52) see 5.1).
+While an SDIO host that supports only the 4-bit transfer mode is possible, its performance with a Low-Speed SDIO card may be reduced.
+This is because the only means to transfer data to and from a Low-Speed card would be the single byte per command transfer (using the IO_RW_DIRECT command (CMD52), refer to Section 5.1).